- 2017-2018 Volunteer Handbook (PDF)

-These are some FAQs intended to help prospective volunteers.
-For more details on the sign up process, units, and Medical Services in general, please read the 2016-2017 Medical Services Handbook.
+These FAQs are intended to help prospective volunteers.
+For more details on the sign-up process, units, and Medical Services in general, please read the handbook.

 No. There are typically over 1,000 interested students and Medical Services has room for about 600 volunteers (depending on the needs in UVA Health System, Martha Jefferson Hospital, and the Charlottesville Free Clinic).
 Sign-up times are assigned randomly without the consideration of additional factors (prior interest, year).
 However, those who are willing to be flexible with regards to their unit and shift time are usually able to be placed.